FACTBOX-How the EU plans to quit Russian fossil fuels | Headlines

 FACTBOX-How the EU plans to quit Russian fossil fuels

-Gas heats homes produce electricity, and powers factories across Europe.
-The EU is gradually weaning itself off the fossil fuels causing climate change, but for now, Russia supplies 40% of its gas and 27% of its oil imports - a heavy dependency that the EU vowed to end after Moscow invaded Ukraine.
+Gas heats homes, produces electricity and powers factories across Europe.
+The EU is gradually weaning itself off the fossil fuels causing climate change, but for now Russia supplies 40% of its gas and 27% of its oil imports - a heavy dependency that the EU vowed to end after Moscow invaded Ukraine.
 Here are the key measures:

 The higher target would see EU renewable energy capacity more than double to hit 1,236 gigawatts (GW) by 2030 and make solar the bloc's biggest electricity source.
 To get there, Brussels proposed a law allowing simplified one-year permits for some wind and solar projects, to unblock the years-long delays many projects face.
-Countries would also be obliged to add solar panels to commercial and public buildings from 2025 and new homes from 2029 under the proposals, European Commission President Ursula von der Leyen said.
+Countries would also be obliged to add solar energy installations like rooftop panels to new large commercial and public buildings from 2027, and to new homes from 2029.

 The Commission also proposed a higher legally-binding target to cut EU energy consumption by 13% by 2030, against expected use, replacing its current 9% proposal.
 The EU is negotiating laws to renovate buildings faster to use less energy, and said voluntary actions like reducing heating and air conditioning use could cut gas demand by another 5%.
 The legal proposals need approval from EU countries and lawmakers.

-NEW GAS SUPPLIES, INFRASTRUCTURE The Commission said the 155 billion cubic meters of gas Europe gets from Russia will mostly be displaced by low-carbon and renewable energy, and energy savings, but in the short term countries need more non-Russian fossil fuels.
+NEW GAS SUPPLIES, INFRASTRUCTURE The Commission said the 155 billion cubic metres of gas Europe gets from Russia will mostly be replaced by low-carbon and renewable energy, and energy savings, but in the short term countries need more non-Russian fossil fuels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)